hepengfei/fecal/README.md

 #### Credits

-This software was written entirely by myself ( Christopher A. Taylor mrcatid@gmail.com ), making shit happen.
-If you find it useful and would like to buy me a coffee, consider tipping.
+Software by Christopher A. Taylor <mrcatid@gmail.com>, making shit happen.

+Please reach out if you need support or would like to collaborate on a project.